Spherical cosmological models: an alternative cosmology: Dark matter

 \subsection{Neutrino's in the vicinity of a quiescent black hole}

-In this section we follow up on the formation of primordial black holes (section~\ref{sect_primBH}), and investigate what could remain around such a black hole as a result of the collapse annex accretion process.
-We need not consider $R<3M$ since between $2M$ and $3M$ all matter falls into the black hole anyway (as explained in section~\ref{sect_primBH}), in the additional assumption that matter in that zone has entered that zone from the outside and was not launched in it from the inside.
+In this section we follow up on the formation of primordial black holes (chapter~\ref{sect_primBH}), and investigate what could remain around such a black hole as a result of a collapse annex accretion process.
+We need not consider $R<3M$ since between $2M$ and $3M$ all matter falls into the black hole anyway (as explained in chapter~\ref{sect_primBH}), in the additional assumption that matter in that zone has entered that zone from the outside and was not launched in it from the inside.
 Note that this (mildly) invalidates the assumption of steady state, since the black hole will grow, but we assume that this growth, after the formation process, is slow.
-We set out to solve the system (\ref{genrelBH1}) and (\ref{genrelBH2}).